zittix/Hoval-GW/README.md

 This repository contains a sample file demonstrating how to parse the data flowing through the Hoval CAN bus used by Hoval heaters and other appliances from Hoval.

-Not everything is recognized (only <8 bytes messages are parsed, longer is not yet supported).
-Moreover we only listen on message ID 0x1FC00FFF.
-Which means if your setup has different device / address this needs to be adapted.
+Not everything is recognized yet.
+Only request and response for data points are recognized.

 Setup required
 --------------